SK-EID/smart-id-java-client/README.md

 Jump to [Generate QR-code and device link](#generating-qr-code-or-device-link) to see how to generate QR-code or device link from the response.
 Jump to [Query session status](#example-of-using-session-status-poller-to-query-final-sessions-status) for an example of session querying.

-### Dynamic-link certificate choice session
+### Device-link certificate choice session
-!!!Dynamic-link Certificate Choice session Cannot be used at the moment!!!

-The Smart-ID API v3.1 introduces dynamic-link certificate choice session.
+The Smart-ID API v3.1 introduces device-link certificate choice session.
 This allows more secure way of initiating signing.
-Scanning QR-code or clicking on dynamic link will prove that the certificates of the device being used for signing is in the proximity where the signing was initiated.
+Scanning QR-code or clicking on device link will prove that the certificates of the device being used for signing is in the proximity where the signing was initiated.
+The certificate choice session must be followed by a linked notification-based signature session.

 #### Request Parameters